-Please be aware that discrimination and harassment may take any form-verbal, physical or visual-and includes slang or joking in ways that may be offensive to others, as well as bullying.
+Please be aware that discrimination and harassment may take any form - verbal, physical or visual - and includes slang or joking in ways that may be offensive to others, as well as bullying, threatening or intimidating.
 We expect you not to be complicit, and to do what you can to stop others from engaging in such behavior.
-We prohibit retaliation against anyone who makes a good-faith complaint or participates in an investigation of such a complaint.
+We prohibit all forms of retaliation against anyone who makes a complaint with reasonable beliefs or participates in an investigation of such a complaint.